makersacademy/chitter-challenge/README.md

 2) Each feed can have many Peeps
 3) Each Peep has one author (user)

-As an database entity relationship diagram:
+As a database entity relationship diagram:

 ![Chitter Entity Relationship Diagram](/public/images/database_entity_model.png)